AI Tutoring: A Practical Solution To Boost Maths Attainment

 Well-designed AI tutoring systems go beyond marking or instant answers.
 When grounded in proven pedagogy and guided by expert input, they can deliver effective one-to-one instruction that accelerates progress and reduces administrative tasks.

-Here are the core benefits of using AI tutoring in the classroom:
+Here are the core benefits of using AI tutoring with your students:

 1. Personalised learning

-AI tutoring platforms create a custom learning pathway for each student using diagnostic data and feedback.
-Each student receives the right content at the right time, at their own pace.
+AI tutoring platforms analyse a student’s performance to identify strengths and weaknesses so each student receives the right content at the right time, at their own pace.

-Skye begins with a diagnostic assessment and creates a custom learning pathway aligned to the national curriculum.
-Learners are guided step-by-step through lessons at the right pace.
+Skye, Third Space Learning’s AI tutor, begins with a diagnostic assessment and creates a custom learning pathway aligned to the national curriculum.
+Learners are guided step-by-step through lessons with hints and guidance as required.

 Personalised learning through AI tutoring